 Life span its stretching downwards, in a process of auto combustion, imploding like a supernova, singularities, dark holes, where everything ends just to start again and again.
 Explosions pollinating the universe, drawing millions of ellipses, each one is only one of our days, too many nights ou there in the cold of the vastness dark.

 Many monsoons have dropped and go, many tides have risen and dried in this river bed.
-Uncountable moons have rise and fall on the shallow horizon, the same line many bright suns have lived and millions of red stars died.
+Uncountable moons have rise and fall on the shallow horizon, that thin red line, the same line many bright suns have lived and millions of red stars have died.

-The willow its always there.
-For how long, no one knows, not even the skies, the waters or the lands.
-Some wanderers say it’s been there since forever, some foretellers told it’ll be there until the end of days to come, foul days.
+The Willow its always here, there.
+For how long, no one knows, not even the skies, the waters, the lands or the fires.
+Some wanderers say it’s been here since forever, some foretellers told it’ll be there until the end of those days to come, foul days.

-Who planted, who seeded him, the distortion in its body, the despair in its arms, the sadness in its eyes?
+Who planted, who seeded him, who sculpted the distortion in its body, the despair in its arms, the sadness in its eyes?
+Who were they, who will be him, the long lost voyager, paddling with the bottomless barge?

-By cosmos natural order, a son should never die ahead of his father, a father should never been able to know how his son has died, or when he has to die.
+By cosmos natural order, a son should never die ahead of his father, a father should never be able to know how his son has died, or when he has to forcibly die.

 But, that lack of some patterns translates itself also as a natural order, the caos, the chance that brought us all here.
-And chance will take us throughout the thunderstorm until the very existencial plan.
-There we will transform in another vessel, or vessels, containers of the same substance that we are today, that we were yesterday.
+And chance will take us throughout the thunderstorm until the very existencial flat plan.
+There we will transform into another vessel, or vessels, containers of the same substance that we are today, that we were yesterday, that we want to be in the future.

 Bloodless marionettes, strings cutting so deep, through the fleshless bones.
 Hear thy name on the shores of Time, oh hated one, hence thy son is the one who beholds your end, the one who holds your heritage in his trembling hands.